 A copyright is an expression of an idea that is fixed in a tangible medium resulting from the author’s (or “creator’s”) creativity and effort.
 Protection of that work is automatic from the moment it is fixed in that tangible medium (like a painting, a piece of computer code, or a book).

-Creators don’t have to secure federal copyright registration for their work, but doing so will help them enforce their rights under the law if they need to stop someone from using their work without permission or to litigate in the future.
-Under current copyright law, their rights begin as “common law” rights, or unregistered rights.
-It’s not until the owner of a work secures federal registration that the owner’s rights turn into federal statutory rights, which are enforced under federal law statute (the copyright law passed by Congress).
+Creators don’t have to secure federal copyright registration for their work, but doing so will help them enforce their rights under the law if they need to stop someone from using their work without permission or to file a lawsuit in the future.
+Under current copyright law, copyright rights begin as “common law” rights, or unregistered rights.
+While these are valid and provide legal protection, they are not sufficient if a copyright owner needs to enforce their rights in court.
+In fact, it’s not until the owner of a work secures federal registration for their work that the owner’s rights turn into enforceable rights, or “statutory” rights, which can be enforced in federal courts pursuant to federal statute (the copyright law passed by Congress).

 - The exclusive right to reproduce the work